fwiffo/klipper-config/README.md

 printing ABS, I would set the temperature, but would then forget to go back and start the actual print.
 I added some macros to manage heat soaks automatically.

-You can run `SET_HEAT_SOAK TIME=[time in seconds]` to request an heat soak at the start of the next print.
-The soak time will be shown on the printer display.
-I recommend putting options for this in the temperature pre-set menu in Mainsail/Fluidd (e.g. 5, 10, 20 minute soaks).
+You can run `SET_HEAT_SOAK TIME=[time in seconds] TEMP=[temperature]` to request a heat soak at the start of the next print.
+The soak time and/or temperature will be shown on the printer display.
+I recommend putting options for this in the temperature pre-set menu in Mainsail/Fluidd (e.g. 35° heat soak).

-The next time you start a print, a countdown will start after the bed has warmed up, allowing the chamber to come up to temperature before resuming the print.
+The next time you start a print, after the bed has warmed up, the print will wait the specified time or until the specified chamber temperature is reached (or both).

-TODO: Add an automatic heat soak based on chamber temperature if a sensor is present.

 ### Improved heater behavior